On the Relation of Characteristic Modes of Different Conducting Structures: Transformation Between Characteristic Modes of Different Structures

 \section{Transformation Between Characteristic Modes of Different Structures}

-In the last section, it was shown that the scattering of a structure can be analyzed in terms of the CM of another structure.
-While this formulation is sufficient in some cases, it is sometimes also interesting to be able to transform between the CM of objects.
+In the last section, it was shown that the scattering of a structure can be analyzed in terms of the CMs of another structure.
+While this formulation is sufficient in some cases, it is sometimes also interesting to be able to transform between the CMs of objects.
 Therefore, it is shown in the following, how the modes of two structures can be transformed into each other.

 For this, a modal transformation matrix $\mathbf{Q}^\mathrm{AB}$ is defined.
 This matrix can be used to transform between the representation of the scattered field

 and

 If $\Omega_\mathrm{B}$ is a subset of $\Omega_\mathrm{A}$